 - Essays (200-250 words):

-- Discursive Essay: Present both sides of an argument neutrally.
+- Discursive Essay: You must present both sides of an argument neutrally. (e.g., “The pros and cons of social media”).

-- Argumentative Essay: Pick a side and fight for it.
+- Argumentative Essay: Pick one side and fight for it.
+Be persuasive and strong.

-- Reflective Essay: Write about your personal feelings and growth.
+- Reflective Essay: This is personal.
+Write about your feelings, growth, and internal thoughts.

-- Formal Letters: Know the difference between a letter of complaint and a letter of application.
+- Formal Letters (120-150 words): Know the difference between a Letter of Complaint (firm but polite) and a Letter of Application (selling yourself).

 D. Language Structures & Conventions (Section 4)